Static Routes.

 Notification means the BGP session has had a malfunction - drop and go back to idle give me 10 pushups.

-Refresh - you don't readvertise routes. however you might want to "refresh" the routes you have
+Refresh - you don't readvertise routes. however you might want to "refresh" the routes you have so you get a refreshing coke.

-all the routes that came from that neighbor are deleted.
+If a neighbor goes down all the routes that came from that neighbor are deleted.

 Using the BGP attributes you can detect Loops